AaronAsAChimp/block-game-tools/web/src/md/help/map.md

 ## Similar Blocks

 This section will be populated when inspecting a block.
 It shows the textures that are the most similar in color.
-If there is a lot of blocks that are similar, you can "More..." to see any additional blocks.